MicSuk/20-Abgabe01-Suekar-Heiling/README.md

 flavours.
 For example if you mix mead with water it will have a health promoting effect.
 The class will contain a method that can check if the mead is health promoting if its not an exception will be thrown.
 (OnlySpritzwineIsHealthyException).

 As Michael Häupl said:
-> "Man bringe den Spitzwein!"
+> "Man bringe den Spritzwein!"

 ## Contributors:
 * Michael Sükar